khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens.md

 name: Design tokens
 ---

 Design tokens are the most basic way we capture design decisions and intent in code so that they can be shared across tools and platforms.
-They abstract out design variables like color, typography, and spacing as a means to consistant and meaningfull use.
+They abstract out design variables like color, typography, and spacing as a means to consistant and meaningful use.

 For example, choosing `gl.color.gray.700` for text tells someone nothing about why that color was chosen, so the value may be updated arbitrarily.
 But, if something like `gl.color.text.secondary` was applied, then someone can understand that the text should appear as secondary, or with less prominence, than something that might be primary or more prominent — the design intent has been communicated and can't be changed on a whim without reconsidering the purpose.